kellyraas/kellyraas.github.io/README.md

 ### kellyraas.github.io

-# Data Science Portfolio
+# Data Science Projects

-This is a repository of projects I worked on in the field of Data Science.
+This is a repository of projects and assignments I worked on during my Data Science Master's Degree in 2018.
 Click on the headlines to see the full analysis report and code.

 ## [Black Friday: EDA, Spending Prediction and Recommendation System](https://kellyraas.github.io/Projects/Black_Friday/Black_Friday.html)
 *January 2019* </br>